ucdavis/hpccf-docs/docs/general/account-requests.md

 #### How to request a new account on a cluster:

-??? note "Click to expand"
+???+ note "New account"

     1. Login to [HiPPO](https://hippo.ucdavis.edu)
     1. Select the cluster you would like an account on.
     1. Under `Who is sponsoring your account?`
-        - If you are a PI, enter `New Sponsor Onboarding`.
+        - If you are a PI, enter: `New PI Onboarding`
         - If you have a PI, search for their name.
         - If you need access to the free-tier, see above (Cluster specific information).
     1. Under `Who is your supervising PI?`
-        - If you are the PI, enter `self`.
+        - If you are the PI, enter: `self`
         - If you have a PI, enter the PI's name.
-        - If you need access to the free-tier, enter `free-tier`.
+        - If you need access to the free-tier, enter: `free-tier`
     1. Under `Access Type`, select one or more:
         - If you only need access to [Open OnDemand](/software/ondemand/), select `OpenOnDemand`.
         - If you need command-line access to the cluster via SSH, select `SshKey`.